Probate Q&A Series

 Detailed Answer

 When someone dies in North Carolina, their assets pass to an estate.
 A personal representative (often called an administrator) manages that estate.
-Heirs must consent before the administrator can pay estate expenses or sell inherited real estate.
+Heirs do not generally have to consent before the administrator can pay proper estate expenses, and inherited real estate is generally subject to administration only in limited circumstances.
 Below is the step-by-step approach under North Carolina law.

 1. Opening the Estate

-Heirs start by filing a petition for administration with the clerk of superior court in the county where the decedent lived.
-If the decedent left no will or left a will without naming an executor, all heirs may join together to nominate an administrator under North Carolina General Statute § 28A-7-3.
-The petition must:
+Interested persons start by applying for administration with the clerk of superior court in the county where the decedent was domiciled.
+If the decedent left no will or left a will without naming an executor, the clerk appoints a personal representative according to the priority rules in North Carolina General Statute § 28A-4-1.
+The application generally must identify the decedent and relevant heirs or devisees.

 2. Letters of Administration

-Once the clerk approves the petition, the court issues Letters of Administration.
-These letters give the administrator legal authority to collect assets, pay debts, and manage real estate.
-Heirs can ask the court to waive any bond requirement under § 28A-14-3 if everyone agrees.
+Once the clerk approves the application, the clerk issues Letters of Administration.
+These letters give the administrator legal authority to collect assets, pay debts, and manage estate property.
+Bond requirements are governed by North Carolina law, but heirs cannot simply waive any bond requirement by agreement.

 4. Selling Inherited Real Property